9yelin9/DMFT/README.md

 # mpd
-Magnetic phase diagram of Hubbard model with single orbital basis
+Magnetic phase diagram of Hubbard model with single orbital